 Is healing in focus or is something more at stake?

-It seems there is something more going on here than just healing.
+It seems there is something going on here that is more than just a healing.

 Was the man healed or saved?